Quit Smoking

 When you stop smoking, your body will begin to get withdrawal symptoms from the nicotine contained in cigarettes.
 This means you can get symptoms such as mood changes, cold sweats, headaches, trouble sleeping, and nausea (feeling sick).
 Depending on how long you have been smoking, this can last for several days or weeks.

 Over time, you will start to feel healthier, stronger, and you will no longer crave a cigarette.
-Prescription medication such as Champix and Zyban helps to reduce withdrawal symptoms and can help you quit smoking for good.
+Prescription medication such as Cytisine and Zyban helps to reduce withdrawal symptoms and can help you quit smoking for good.

 -